davidchalifoux/kaput-cli/README.md

   $ kaput transfers:add URL

 ARGUMENTS
-  URL  URL of the file to download.
+  URL  (URL of the file to download)

 OPTIONS
-  -f, --folderID=folderID  Folder ID to download into.
-Defaults to root.
+  -f, --folderID=folderID  (Folder ID to download into.
+Defaults to root.)

 DESCRIPTION
   ...